holepunchto/hyperdrive-next/README.md

 #### `const done = drive.findingPeers()`

-Indicate to Hyperdrive that you're finding peers in the background.
+Indicate to Hyperdrive that you're finding peers in the background, all operations will be on hold until this is done.

 Call `done()` when your current discovery iteration is done.
 If you're using Hyperswarm, you'd normally call this after `swarm.flush()` finishes.